Lone Worker Safety Live is renowned for the quality of the speakers and the value of the information they share.

 The NBCC also represented policing as the business engagement lead, supporting OP Talla, the national policing response to Covid-19, during which they supported a wide range of business sectors and influenced national policy to protect businesses at a time of national crisis

 Head of Vulnerable Workers Unit | Health & Safety Executive

 Barbara Hockey leads on HSE’s policy issues related to vulnerable workers, including Lone Workers.
-This is a wide policy area covering all types of worker and also issues related to labour abuse and modern slavery.
+This is a wide policy area covering how to manage the health and safety for different types of workers and also issues related to First Aid at Work, labour abuse and modern slavery.